emmanuel39hanks/GCI-Django-HelloWorld/README.md

 # GCI-Django-HelloWorld

-A Django Hello World program for the GCI Fedora Project Task.
+A Django Hello World program for the GCI Fedora Project Task by Emmanuel Haankwenda.

 Installation
 ============